Data Privacy and Protection in Healthcare

 Where does Zettaset come in?

 Zettaset is a leader in data protection and security for the healthcare industry, and an experienced data encryption provider.
-Security and privacy issues are magnified when it comes to big data in healthcare.
+Data security was a challenge in healthcare prior to the pandemic, and the advent of a remote workforce and new telehealth initiatives have only exacerbated the issue.

 Watch the webinar presented by Tim Reilly, CEO – Zettaset & Paul Redding, VP Cybersecurity – Compliancy Group